Affiliate links on Android Authority may earn us a commission. Learn more.

 Typically, one Premium subscription costs $10.99 per month.
 This is known as the Individual tier.
 Beyond that and the Student and Family plans, there’s also a Duo option aimed at couples.

 Family bundles up to six separate Premium accounts for people living together.
 That means that no one has to share a password, and everyone gets separate playlists, histories, and recommendations.
-Perhaps even more importantly, listening on device will no longer hijack another unless it’s signed into the same profile.
+Perhaps even more importantly, listening will no longer kick off another user unless it’s signed into the same profile.
 You won’t suddenly hear Baby Shark when you normally listen to Behemoth and A Winged Victory for the Sullen, in other words.

 Unique to Family is a separate app, Spotify Kids.
 Its content is specifically curated for young children, and as you might expect, that omits any “explicit” music on the service.
-Indeed the user controlling a Family plan can block explicit content outright for specific users.
+The user controlling a Family plan can block explicit content outright for specific users.

 The person who first signs up Family acts as the plan’s manager.
 Once it’s active, secondary Premium accounts are added from there.